-In 2014, and again in 2015 we're seeing more students get automatic driver's licences that ever before.
-In fact, last year was the first year where more learner drivers chose automatic over manual driving lessons.
+In 2014, 2015, 2016 and again in 2017 we're seeing more students get automatic driver's licences that ever before.
+In fact, 2014 was the first year where more learner drivers chose automatic over manual driving lessons.
 As modern transportation increasingly tends toward electric, hybrid and driverless vehicles, knowledge and experience with stick shift transmission will become less relevant to the average driver.
-Our people are prepared for this, and are in the know when it comes to passing your pratical driving test on Brisbane's automatic test routes.
+Our people are prepared for this, and are in the know when it comes to passing your practical driving test on the test route.

 Talking new cars in 2015, the argument that manual transmission affords better fuel economy than automatic transmission grows weak.
 The introduction of automatic cars with a whole lot more gears (up to 7) allows for tighter gear ratios and more tractability on the engine's power band.
 In a modern 5-speed automatic, you'll see improved fuel economy, less emissions and more power output compared side by side with a 5-speed manual of the same class.